toddhalfpenny/widgets-on-pages/readme.txt

 Tested up to: 3.4.2
 Stable tag: 0.0.12

-The easy way to Add Widgets or Sidebars to Posts and Pages by shortcodes or template tags.
+The easy way to Add Widgets or Sidebars to Posts and Pages using shortcodes or template tags.

 == Description ==